pedsmoreira/battlecry/README.md

 As you may have noticed, most of these methods return one or an array of File(s).
 For more details about the `File` class API, please check the [File API](#File API) section below.

-_Note: Battlecry performs all IO operations are performed synchronously_
+_Note: BattleCry performs all IO operations synchronously_

 ## Helpers to call other generators

 There may be cases when you may want to call multiple generators from one generators.
-Battlecry provides nice helpers for you to accomplish that in you `Generator` class.
+BattleCry provides nice helpers for you to accomplish that in you `Generator` class.

 * `generator(name: string): Generator`: Get a new generator instance by name
 * `setArgs(args: Object): this`: Setup generator arguments to be consumed when `play` is called